 On December 28, 2018 the State enacted the Act Regulating and Insuring Short Term Rentals.
 The Act regulates and taxes short term rental (rentals for thirty-one or less days).
 It expands the State hotel and motel excise to include short term rentals including those rented through rental platforms.
-The Act subjects the rentals to the state hotel/motel excise of 5.7%, local excise by local option of up to 6.5%, a 2.75% excise for the Cape and Islands Water Protection Fund, a 2.75% Convention Center Fee (for transfers in Boston, Worcester, Cambridge, Springfield, West Springfield and Chicopee) and up to a 3% community impact fee on professionally managed units with 30% of this fee dedicated to affordable housing or local infrastructure needs.
+The Act subjects the rentals to the state hotel/motel excise of 5.7%, local excise by local option of up to 6.5%, a 2.75% excise for the Cape and Islands Water Protection Fund, a 2.75% Convention Center Fee (for transfers in Boston, Worcester, Cambridge, Springfield, West Springfield and Chicopee) and up to a 3% community impact fee on professionally managed units and units in two- or threefamily houses with 35% of this fee dedicated to affordable housing or local infrastructure needs.
 The Act provides for a statewide registry, insurance requirements for the rental units and inspections by cities and towns.
 Rental booking made after January 1, 2019 are subject to the tax and the law becomes effective July 1, 2019.